-Due dates: All due dates and times, as announced in class, are strict, to the second.
+- Due dates: All due dates and times, as announced in class, are strict, to the second.
 If you believe your work was delayed by truly exceptional circumstances, let me know as soon as those circumstances are known to you and I will try to make a fair allowance.
-However, the default is that you get a zero if you don't turn in the work on time, and fail the class if you don't turn it in at all (cf. Grade Components above).

-Attendance: Although I expect students to attend all class meetings, I will not be taking attendance.
+However, the default is that you get a zero if you don't turn in the work on time, and fail the class if you don't turn it in at all (cf. Grade Components above). - Attendance: Although I expect students to attend all class meetings, I will not be taking attendance.
 If you miss a class meeting, you are responsible for catching up on the lost material, including any important announcements made in class, on your own.
 If you have a valid reason for missing a class, let me know early and I will try to help you make up the class.
 There will be no make-up exams or quizzes.
 A missed test earns zero credit.
-If you have a valid reason for missing a test, let me know as early as that reason is known to you and I will make a fair allowance but there will be no make-up tests in any case.

-Classroom activities: This course is based on an active learning format, so effective classroom activities are critical to its success.
+If you have a valid reason for missing a test, let me know as early as that reason is known to you and I will make a fair allowance but there will be no make-up tests in any case. - Classroom activities: (This item will be updated for the Fall 2020 Zoom format, but the intent and spirit remains the same.)
+This course is based on an active learning format, so effective classroom activities are critical to its success.
 Students are expected to contribute to their own learning and that of their classmates, and to devote 100% of their attention to these activities while in class.
 On a similar note, all electronic and other distractions (computers, phones, assorted gizmos, etc.) must be completely silenced and put away for the entire duration of the class.
 (Students who need any such devices for disability accommodations should follow the guidelines outlined below.
 Others who need any accommodation in this regard due to special circumstances should make advance arrangements with the instructor.)
-No food or drink is allowed in class, other than water in a spill-proof container.
-Students who violate these rules or otherwise cause distractions in class will be asked to leave with no warning; habitual violators will face disciplinary action.

-Office hours: All students are encouraged to make use of both the instructor's and TA's office hours to further their learning, obtain assistance on homework assignments, obtain feedback on their class performance, etc. However, office hours are not to be used as a substitute for attending and participating in class meetings (see above).
+No food or drink is allowed in class, other than water, tea, coffee, and similar, in a spill-proof container.
+Students who violate these rules or otherwise cause distractions in class will be asked to leave with no warning; habitual violators will face disciplinary action. - Office hours: All students are encouraged to make use of office hours to further their learning, obtain assistance on homework assignments, obtain feedback on their class performance, etc. However, office hours are not to be used as a substitute for attending and participating in class meetings (see above).
 Similarly, assistance with homework assignments will be limited to what is appropriate based on fairness to all; students are expected to demonstrate substantial effort on the assignment before seeking assistance.